-Earlier versions of Windows OS had the Mouse Pointer Shadow enabled by default.
-While some found this feature visually pleasing, others found it of no use - and yet some others wanted to increase performance by saving that bit of resource – and they therefore looked for a way to disable the mouse pointer shadow.
-In Windows 8 this feature is disabled by default – and then there are again people wanting to re-enable the Mouse Pointer Shadow.
+The earlier versions of Windows OS had the Mouse Pointer Shadow enabled by default.
+While some found this feature visually pleasing, others found it of no use – and yet some others wanted to increase performance by saving that bit of resource – and they, therefore, looked for a way to disable the mouse pointer shadow.
+In Windows now this feature is disabled by default – and then there are again people wanting to re-enable the Mouse Pointer Shadow.

 Type Performance in the search bar and from the search results displayed, select Adjust the appearance and performance of Windows.

 In the ‘Performance Options’ window which opens, you will be able to select the settings you want to use for the appearance and the performance of your Windows computer.
-To enable Windows 8 Mouse Pointer drop Shadow feature, check the Show shadows under mouse pointer feature and click Apply/OK.
+To enable the Windows Mouse Pointer Drop Shadow feature, check the Show shadows under mouse pointer feature and click Apply/OK.

 This will open the Mouse Properties box.
 Select Enable pointer shadow and click on Apply.

-So why did Microsoft remove the mouse pointer shadow in Windows 8?
+Why did Microsoft remove the mouse pointer shadow?

-While there is no official documentation, Microsoft probably did so probably because, in remote sessions the responsiveness of the mouse pointer to the user is said to be much higher, without the shadow.
-I cannot think of any other reason why Microsoft decided to disable just this feature in Windows 8.
+While there is no official documentation, Microsoft probably did so probably because, in remote sessions, the responsiveness of the mouse pointer to the user is said to be much higher, without the shadow.
+I cannot think of any other reason why Microsoft decided to disable just this feature in Windows 11/10.
 Saving that bit of resource, could not be a reason, in my opinion.

 If you have any ideas on this, please do share.